naman2304/notes/ddia.md

     * For an inserted row, the new values of all columns.
     * For a deleted row, the information that uniquely identifies that column (primary key)
     * For an updated row, the information to uniquely identify that row and all the new values of the columns.
-* A transaction that modifies several rows, generates several of such logs, followed by a record indicating that the transaction was committed.
+* A transaction that modifies several rows, generates several of such logs (this can be cited as disadvantage as it takes lots of storage), followed by a record indicating that the transaction was committed.
 MySQL binlog uses this approach.
 * Since logical log is decoupled from the storage engine internals, it's easier to make it backwards compatible (allowing leader and follower to run different version of database software or even different storage engines).
 * Logical logs are also easier for external applications to parse, useful for data warehouses, custom indexes and caches (this is called _change data capture_).